Mobile X-Band Radar

 Manufacturer & Model: Selex ES GmbH Meteor 50DXT Radar System

-Instrument Data Archive Name: The instrument name is used in the generation of the file names for the data files that are archived on BADC.
+Instrument Data Archive Name: The instrument name is used in the generation of the file names for the data files that are archived on CEDA.
 The names used do not always appear logical and this is for historical reasons.
 This instrument is referred to as ncas-mobile-xband-radar.

 Applications: This instrument has a wide range of applications including: dynamics of convective storms and extra-tropical cyclones; cloud microphysics; deep tropical convection; boundary layer structures such as convergence lines and sea-breezes; hydrology; urban rainfall.